Revokeez/HangMan/README.md

 # Whats it about?

-  This is a C++ / C# project that gets the game word from generated through C# and then passes the word over to C++.
+  This is a C++ / C# project that gets the game word generated through C# and then gets passed on to C++ for the actual game.
+This is a fun project built to       implement the knowledge gained in the COMP-2315 "Structured Programming" course.
+This includes using array manipulation, functions, loops and the task of  passing on a variable through a DLL connection.

 # Features

 - Colorful in-terminal game
-- Random words provided by C#
+- Pre-established game words provided by C#

 # Developed by